k247tEK/archVM-Hyper-V/xorgxrdp-nvidia/README.md

 > Hmmmmmm, according to [this post on Arch's forum,](http://bbs.archlinux.org/viewtopic.php?pid=239990#p239990) sometimes the display properties in KDE will show the wrong refresh rate.
 I'm going to see if this is the case for me; will post back.

-sooo.. you should use.. `OSD` for on monitor to check current refresh rate,
+sooo.. you should use.. `OSD` on monitor to check current refresh rate,

 but.. on Hyper-V..
 VM.. https://devicetests.com/refresh-rate-test